trambarhq/relaks-starwars-example/README.md

 };
 ```

 Memoization is not strictly necessary.
 You can call `Relaks.use()` instead to create a non-memoized Relaks component.
-Doing so is not recommended, however, since it'd mean async operations are initiated much more frequently.
+Doing so is not recommended though, since it'd mean async operations are initiated much more frequently.
 While caching by the data source should prevent unnecessary network activities, the frequency of these calls would make debugging harder.
-Rerendering on prop changes only means more predictable behavior.
+Rerendering only on prop changes means more predictable behavior.

 ## Character page